albarsil/bert-textclassification/README.md

 ## Introduction

 This repository seeks to be an example about how to create a BERT like model for text classification and deploy it on a common AWS cloud stack (API Gateway + Lambda + SageMaker endpoint).
+Currently, this repository is focused on binary classification.

 ## Repository structure